zelloptt/zello-channel-api/examples/README.md

 * .NET Core 3.1
 * Node.js 6

-Each application streams an audio file to Zello channel as regular voice message using common Zello account.
+Each application streams an audio file to a Zello channel as a regular voice message using a common Zello account.

 The audio file must be in Ogg format encoded with the [Opus codec](https://tools.ietf.org/html/rfc7845).